Basil van Rooyen: Sprint racing

-In 1970, Continued racing in Onyx Production Car Series and won the Onyx Production Car Championship in an Alfa GTV.
+In 1970, continued racing in Onyx Production Car Series and won the Onyx Production Car Championship in an Alfa GTV.

-During 1971 Paddy Driver offered BvR his older F5000 single seater to try out, to see if he still had the racer's heart, and BvR finished 3rd and 1st F5000 behind two F1 cars, satisfying himself.
+During 1971 Paddy Driver offered van Rooyen his older F5000 single seater to try out, to see if he still had the racer's heart, and van Rooyen finished 3rd and 1st in F5000 behind two F1 cars, satisfying himself.

 New regulations were introduced in 1971 for the Transvaal Production Car Championship.
 The car to beat was the Ford Capri Perana V8 (a special SA vehicle made by Basil Green Motors).
-BvR purchased one of these and was soon able to beat the factory car regularly.
+Van Rooyen purchased one of these and was soon able to beat the factory car regularly.

-This special edition SA car gave BvR an idea!
+This special edition SA car gave van Rooyen an idea!

 He made a proposal to General Motors to market a vehicle similar to the Basil Green Ford Capri V8.
 Developed their Vauxhall Firenza, using a 302 cid Camaro V8 engine and running gear.
-100 vehicles would have to be built by GM(SA), which BvR convinced them to do, and were sold locally to make this car, dubbed Chev Can-am, race eligible.
+100 vehicles would have to be built by GM (SA), which van Rooyen convinced them to do, and were sold locally to make this car, dubbed Chev Can-am, race eligible.

 Two race vehicles became awesome racing saloons, set the first saloon 100 mph lap record, won its introductory race, and continued with easy wins as competitors were frightened away.

 These Can-ams are quite popular with Collectors today.

-1977 took him to Australia to compete at the well known Sandown 500 and Bathurst 1000 events, in a local GM Holden V8 Torano against the Ford V8s.
+1977 took him to Australia to compete at the well known Sandown 500 and Bathurst 1000 events, in a local GM Holden V8 Torana against the Ford V8s.
 He made 4th place in the Sandown with a dated model A9X.
 The SL5000 he was sharing with British Saloon Car Champion Gerry Marshall at Bathurst retired with a broken seat.

 In 1979, race organizers introduced a new racing formula, allowing any engine/chassis from one make to be combined.
 Fiat SA was interested.
 This required fabricating a space frame vehicle with fibre-glass panels to look like a Fiat 131, mated with a turbo charged 2.5 litre Ferrari v6 600 bhp power unit.
 This car quickly proved one of the fastest saloon cars in the type of racing, but shortly after the debut Fiat decided, pressured by sanctions against SA, to pull out of the country.
 The car was sold off, but still raced by other drivers.
 The formula was shortlived.